Humberto Insolera: Early life

 Insolera was born in a deaf family.
 He is a Fulbright scholar and studied in various universities: University of Bristol, Gallaudet University to University of Padua.
 He obtained a degree in international politics.
 After his academic studies, besides attending and delivering various seminars, conferences and workshops worldwide, he has worked for several international organizations.

 Career

 Insolera has worked and collaborated for several international and national organizations mostly related to protecting the rights of deaf people.

 International politics

 In 2002, Insolera collaborated as an intern at the United Nations Office at Geneva in Switzerland, one of the four major office sites of the United Nations.

 In 2006, Insolera participated in the UN CRPD (Committee on the Rights of Persons with Disabilities) Ad Hoc Committee meeting in New York, US.

-In 2009, he was appointed board member of the European Union of the Deaf (EUD) and since 2013 has been EUD vice-president.
-While working for the EUD, he has participated in numerous European Institutions, such as European Parliament Committee Sessions, European Commission Conference on the European Day of Persons with Disabilities and also in the Council of Europe.
-He was also involved in the implementation and monitoring processes of the UN CRPD both in Italy and at a European level.
-As an expert, one of his main responsibilities was assuring that every State's regular submission of reports were implementing the rights accordingly.
+In 2009, he was appointed board member of the European Union of the Deaf (EUD).
 From 2013, he was appointed Chair of the Accessibility Working Group and has worked also as a Member of the Expert Group on Human rights for the World Federation of the Deaf (WFD) until 2015.

 In May 2017 he was elected to the EDF Executive committee by the EDF (European Disability Forum).